 Diluents make up a large part of any flu vaccine.
 Vaccines may also contain diluents such as saline or sterile water.
 These components do not affect the body and are included to ensure that the vaccine contains the smallest useful dose.

 What are stabilisers?

-Stabilisers are substances such as oils or sugars which help to prevent the antigen from sticking to the sides of the container (i.e. the syringe or needle).
+Stabilisers are substances such as oils or sugars that help prevent the antigen from sticking to the sides of the container (i.e. the syringe or needle).

 What are preservatives?

-Preservatives are used to maintain the integrity of the vaccine and to prevent it from becoming contaminated with fungi or bacteria.
+Preservatives are used to maintain the vaccine's integrity and prevent it from becoming contaminated with fungi or bacteria.
 Alcohol is often the preservative of choice, replacing thiomersal as the main preservative in children's vaccines in Australia.

 What are residues?

-Residues are minuscule amounts of leftover byproducts used in the creation of the antigen.
+Residues are minuscule amounts of leftover by-products used to create the antigen.
 They are considered harmless as most are already present in our bodies.
-An example of a residue is formaldehyde, which is used to inactivate viruses.
+An example of a residue is formaldehyde, used to inactivate viruses.